mmusu3/SE-TS-Bridge/README.md

 #### Space Engineers Plugin
 First you will need to unblock the `SE-TS_Plugin.dll` file from the file properties in order for it to work.
-To install the SE plugin first locate your Space Engineers install folder.
+Next you need to locate your Space Engineers install directory.
+The easiest way to do so is to first open the game properties menu for Space Engineers in Steam.
+Then in the `Local Files` tab click the `Browse` button.
+This will take you to straight to the install folder.
-The install folder is usually of the form `C:/Program Files (x86)/Steam/steamapps/common/SpaceEngineers/Bin64`.
-It may be different on your computer.
+Once there open the `Bin64` folder.
+Here, if you don't already have one, you may want to add a `Plugins` folder for better organization.
-Inside that folder you may want to add a `Plugins` folder for better organization.
-Now copy the `SE-TS_Plugin.dll` file into the `Plugins` folder.
+Now copy the `SE-TS_Plugin.dll` file from the unziped release into the `Plugins` folder.
-To use the plugin you will need to change the launch options in the Space Engineers game properties page in Steam.
+To use the plugin you will need to change the Space Engineers launch options which are located back in the same Steam game properties menu in the `General` tab.
-If you are not using any other plugins sinply add `-plugin ./Plugins/SE-TS_Plugin.dll` to the launch options box.
+If you are not using any other plugins simply add `-plugin ./Plugins/SE-TS_Plugin.dll` to the launch options box.
-If you are using other plugins add `./Plugins/SE-TS_Plugin.dll` after the previous plugins paths.
+If you are also using other plugins, instead add `./Plugins/SE-TS_Plugin.dll` after the previous plugins paths.
 Eg. `-plugin ./Plugins/otherplugin.dll ./Plugins/SE-TS_Plugin.dll`
-If SE is already running you will need to restart it.
+If SE is already running you will need to restart it for the plugin to load.

 #### TeamSpeak Plugin
 This plugin will only work with the 64bit version of TeamSpeak so be sure you have that instead of the 32bit version.